shieldgenerator7/Ersatzica/Ersatzica Wolf Princess/Ersatzica Wolf Princess.md

 She looked both ways before crossing the doorway.
 She ran silently into the shadows, avoiding the lantern lights.
 Not every building had guards 24/7, but there were a fair number of wolves walking around with lanterns winding down for the day.
 In an hour or so, they would all be gone, leaving only the night guards.
 But if she didn't show up to the barracks before then, they would start a search party for her, and that would stir up the whole town.

-She approached the Grand Barracks, and watched as Mudrich entered through the front door.
+She approached the Grand Barracks, and watched as Mudrich entered through the door to their bedroom.
 She had just missed her.

-Inside, Wryonin and Lemilay sat impatiently.
+Inside, Wryonin and Lemilay were sitting impatiently.

-"Where are they?"
+“There you are!”
 Lemilay tapped her foot.

+“I’m here.”

+“Where’s Ersatzica?”

-"Mudrich will be here soon, but Ersatzica?
-I haven't seen her since this morning."
-Wryonin stared at the lantern.
+“I haven't seen her since this morning."
+Wryonin mused, staring at the lantern.

 "You didn't see her at training today?"
+Lemilay glanced at him.

 "No, she was absent…" Wryonin rolled his eyes.
 "Again."

-That's when Mudrich opened the door.

-"Oh good, you're finally here."
+“Well, she better be here soon.
+It’s getting late.”

-"Hold on, we can't start yet, we have to wait for Ersie."
-Mudrich took off the cuffs.
+"Hold on, we can't start bedtime yet, we have to wait for Ersie."
+Mudrich took off the cuffs and hid them under her pillow.

 "Where is she?"